ransom1990/winapps/README.md

 ## Getting Started

 1. Navigate to the `windows` folder and clone this repository.
-2. If you are Cody, Ethan, or me, you'll know what to do.
+2. clone
+3. this is where you start with a windows build, read the docs.
-3. Cheers! 🍻
+4. Cheers! 🍻

 **Note:** The Win32OpenSSL and VCForPython files are too large for GitHub and come split into multiple files.